Is SEO dead? The SEO campaign of 2011 doesn’t have a chance of success in the current Google landscape.

 If you look spammy you won’t get results.
 Not mobile-ready?
 No results for you.
 Don’t have a verified Google My Business listing for your brick and mortar shop?
 No page one for you.

-Page One Isn’t Rewarded to Spammy, Pretend “Authorities” Anymore
+Page One Isn’t Rewarded to Spammy, Fake “Authorities” Anymore

 In the current landscape of search, if you’re not the real deal it’s hard to get clicks.
 So, it’s taking longer than ever to get the results you want.

-You need to give an SEO campaign at least a year to a year and a half to judge the success or failure of that campaign.
+You need to give an SEO campaign at least six months to a year to judge the success or failure of that campaign.
 We’ve had clients that stayed around for three months, quit, have their campaign hit at 6 months and get inundated with business.

 The SEO consequences of quitting at month three were that the next month an update hit.
 Their rankings tanked and the phone stopped ringing.
 Now you have to start back at day one and have wasted 3 months of budget and 6 months of time.